 I have always been a, “caesar salad from a bag” kind of girl.
 Growing up, I didn’t hate salad, but I stuck to really basic stuff slathered in creamy, fat-filled dressings.
 I definitely wasn’t into kale, so it’s funny that today I bring you a kale salad recipe.

+These are legit questions I asked myself when I first discovered kale.
 When I became a mom, I went into full research mode.
 I wanted my kids to have the healthiest upbringing humanly possible, as many first-time moms do.

 I studied the chemicals that are abundant in the home, making changes to the everyday products I used (think cleaners and personal care).
 And of course, I made changes to my diet.